Category Archives: DANCING IN THE CABBAGE PATCH

 For every family going to Cincinnati, to any new city, to find work, to survive, to build a future, there are hundreds more on the move throughout the world.
 But, migration is not always immigration; a going and staying.
 Like Papaw’s going, migration is most like a yo-yo, – a constant motion of families.
 In Appalachia, going is often a continuous loop of going and coming back but it is bound together by a return to a common culture.
 For most of the Appalachian migrants, the departure was not a permanent exile — it was deeply believed to be temporary.
 The migration and the new place were malleable, and so were the people to some degree.
 For Appalachian families, the migration was a constant recreation of communities of support balanced against the need to stay connected to home, to the rural familiar.
 Coming back, in some cases, could take years, as it did in my case from far across the country.
 Or, coming back could be only the old stories around a new and permanent table in the new “home.”
 Most times, coming back was ritualized.
 It was part of being a family from the Appalachian mountains.
 It was required.

-Living as a migrant is to adapt but retain.
-It is in its low moments to be reminded to never “get above your raisin’ and never forget.
+Living as a migrant is to adapt but to also retain with longing a hunger for the fmiliar.
+It is in its low moments to be reminded to never “get above your raisin’ and never forget because it is in your bones.
 It is foodways raised to the level of a sacrificial offering.
-It is barter, not money.
+It is a form of barter, not money.
 It is the noble dream carried in the back pocket billfold and the voice of ancestors in the head.
-For the migrant in the city, the physical state was dirt, crime, monotony, an urban prison where the walls of tall buildings replaced mountains.
-For most families from Appalachia who experienced leaving for urban centers, going required a coming back … a return to the cathedral of nature and the true familiar community where the memories could be refreshed or restored.
+For the migrant in the city, the physical state was dirt, crime, monotony, an urban prison where the walls of tall buildings replaced mountains and space made no sense.
+For most families from Appalachia who experienced leaving for urban centers, their going required a coming back … a return to the cathedral of nature and the true familiar community where the memories could be refreshed or restored.
 When the migrants could not soon go home again, they pulled the vision of home from their dreams and were bolstered and awash in memories of themselves at home; they sought out other like-dreamers and formed centers of Appalachian life in their new cities.
 Today’s migrants from all over the world are like those Appalachian dreamers.
 In its essence, it is us all.
 Migration is not about “other.”
 It is about us.

 SEE: